How can I be removed from the At What Cost listserv?

 Thank you for submitting your thoughtful question, and for your support for balanced discussion on campus about the issues surrounding union representation for graduate assistants.
 Should a union representation election be held, it will be important for all who are eligible to vote to cast a ballot, and to do so based on factual information.

-Regarding your observation about your email address being subscribed to a listserve that you did not request, student directory information (including email addresses) is publicly available online and is exempt from FERPA laws (which prevent release of student information) unless a student requests specifically that their directory information be suppressed.
-Cornell’s FERPA policy, with instructions for suppressing your directory information should you wish to take that step, can be found here: https://registrar.cornell.edu/Student/FERPA-Students.html.
+Regarding your observation about your email address being subscribed to a listserv that you did not request, student directory information (including email addresses) is publicly available online and is exempt from FERPA laws (which prevent release of student information) unless a student requests specifically that their directory information be suppressed.
+Cornell’s FERPA policy, with instructions for suppressing your directory information should you wish to take that step, can be found on the registrar FERPA webpage.

 I also understand that the specific email you refer to included (at the bottom) instructions for removing your information from the list to avoid receiving future communications.
 Please let me know if you need any assistance in using that link or contacting the sender to request that your email address be removed.